 Customer: I am extremely worried about these extra sums being taken from my account

-Think about what that sub-communicates.
+Think about the sub-communicates.

 If he’s extremely worried, it sub-communicates that the business is untrustworthy.
 And the wording of “extra sums being taken” sub-communicates that it was the business’s fault, rather than his mistake.